Wise Card vs Revolut Card: A Full Comparison on Features and Fees 2025

 Manage, freeze and unfreeze your card with your phoneYesYes

-Upgrade to a personal or custom cardNoAvailable to some higher tier account holders, for an extra fee
+Upgrade to a premium, personal or metal cardNoAvailable for an extra fee

 As you can see, both the Wise card and the Revolut card can be very handy for anyone who wants a way to hold, exchange and spend in foreign currencies.
-Both offer the mid-market exchange rate when converting funds, and both issue cards on major global networks for broad international usage.
+Both offer ways to hold a very good selection of foreign currencies, and both issue cards on major global networks for broad international usage.
 However, the specific features of each card are slightly different, so you may find one suits you better than the other.
 This guide will unpick more about how the Wise card works vs the Revolut card, so you can see which suits your personal preferences best.

 Go To WiseGo To Revolut